HyperGAN/HyperGAN/README.md

  0.10.0 is now available in pip.
 Installation instructions and support are available in our [discord](https://discord.gg/t4WWBPF)

-HyperGAN is currently in open beta.
+HyperGAN is in open beta.

 ![Colorizer 0.9 1](https://s3.amazonaws.com/hypergan-apidocs/0.9.0-images/colorizer-2.gif)